grabstacker/Web601/README.md

-# Web601
+# WEB601

-This repository is Mainly for the journal entries
+This repository contains various journal entries and test code for the WEB601 class.